 - 56% of candidates do not negotiate for higher pay when they are offered a job;

 - 51% of candidates are uncomfortable asking for more money; and

 - 47% of candidates are concerned employers will decide not to hire them if they ask.

 A Glassdoor survey further indicated that women are more risk averse when it comes to discussing counteroffers with 68% of women stating they prefer not to negotiate compensation.
 In comparison, 52% of men chose not to engage in counteroffers.

 Is accepting a counteroffer from your current employer always a positive?

-I always advise my candidates on their priorities and try to fully understand their motivations before I put them forward for a role.
-On a few occasions, I’ve had candidates who accepted an offer and called me back after a few days to let me know that they have accepted a counteroffer from their current employer.
+We always advise our candidates on their priorities and try to fully understand their motivations before we put them forward for a role.
+On a few occasions, We have had candidates who accepted an offer and called us back after a few days to let us know that they have accepted a counteroffer from their current employer.
 While a higher pay can be an enticing factor, based on my experience – it is only a temporary fix.
 In fact, research conducted by software company Eclipse, have indicated that: